aroy98/Kubcio/README.md

 # Kubcio — AI-Assisted EMR Visit Note (Prototype)

-An 8-hour technical assignment prototype for generating, reviewing, and saving SOAP visit notes from consultation transcripts using Anthropic Claude.
+A prototype for generating, reviewing, and saving SOAP visit notes from consultation transcripts using Anthropic Claude.

 ## Demo